 Endomorph or not, you need at least one cardio session per week to maintain cardiovascular health.

-Due to your body’s tendency to gain and store fat very easily, if you’re an endomorph looking to lose weight, you’ll need considerably more cardio than other body types.
-To achieve a noticeable fat loss, you may need up to five or six cardio sessions per week.
+If you’re an endomorph looking to lose weight, you’ll need a little more cardio than the other body types.
+To achieve more noticeable fat loss, you may need up to five or six cardio sessions per week.

 Goals are instructions to yourself.
 Setting goals pulls you forward toward the object of your desire.